 3. Master PDF Editor

 The first proprietary application on this list, Master PDF Editor is an almost perfect drop-in replacement for Adobe Acrobat Pro.
 It runs on Linux, Windows, and Mac, and has commercial support.

-It was able to flawlessly (as far as I could see) import any PDF’s I could throw at it, including things like annotations and fonts, and I was able to edit as much as I wanted.
+It was able to flawlessly (as far as I could see) import any PDF I could throw at it, including things like annotations and fonts.
+I was able to edit as much as I wanted.
 This is a quality product and, in my opinion, if you decide to buy it, it is money well spent.

 4. Qoppa PDF Studio 11

-The second proprietary application on this list, and also a paid option, PDF Studio 11 also appears to be written to be a full replacement for Adobe Acrobat Pro, like Master PDF Editor.
+The second proprietary application on this list, and also a paid option, PDF Studio 11 also appears to be written to be a full replacement for Adobe Acrobat Pro, like Master.
 It is also a mature application with commercial support.

-The Pro version has all the features that Adobe Acrobat Pro and Master PDF Editor have as far as I can see, and it opened the test documents just as flawlessly as Master PDF Editor did.
+The Pro version has all the features that Adobe Acrobat Pro and Master have as far as I can see.
+It opened the test documents just as flawlessly as Master PDF Editor did.
 This is also a quality product and will probably suit you well if you decide to buy it.